lostvikx/enivesh-form/README.md

 # Enivesh Form

-This is a simple React project that we build, a huge form that transfers user data to the server.
+This is a simple React project that we built.
+It's basically a huge form that transfers user data to the server and stores it in an sql database.

 ### Start